Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 Answers trigger conditional branching behind the scenes.
 If a question isn't relevant, users skip it without knowing.
 If more detail is needed, a follow-up appears.
 The flow adapts to each user's situation while still feeling linear and simple.

-We surfaced the rate estimate earlier so users aren't waiting until the final screen to see a number.
-Rather than updating it in real time — which risks showing the price climb with every driver or vehicle added — we display it at specific moments.
-Informed without anxious.
+We surfaced the rate estimate earlier, so users aren't waiting until the final screen to see a number.
+Rather than updating it in real time (which risks showing the price climb with every driver or vehicle added), we show it at specific moments.

-Previously, some users completed the entire flow only to find out at the end they didn't qualify.
-We now identify and notify them earlier — saving their time and improving the quality of applications that make it through.
+Previously, some users completed the entire flow only to learn at the end they didn't qualify.
+We now flag them earlier, saving their time and improving the quality of applications that make it through.

 The Flow